MfmRifath/MfmRifath/README.md

 ---

-Feel free to reach out for collaboration or any queries!
+Feel free to reach out for collaborations or inquiries! 😊